koushi/NyshakVault/World/People/PCs/Ny'shak.md

 ### Personality

+##### A)
-Ny'shak is a quiet, contemplative figure.
-While not known for his way with words or social customs, Ny'shak possesses wisdom beyond his years.
-He is fiercely loyal to those close to him, none more so than Kai'sa his soulmate and his adoptive grandmother Oloma.
-Simmering beneath his quiet demeanor is a primal fury that once sparked is difficult to extinguish.
-It resembles the panicked nature of cornered beast desperate to live.
-For much of his life Ny'shak was an introvert, rarely seeking companionship and social interactions.
-This changed over time with the help of Kai'sa and the other members of the Eyes.
-He still prefers the company of close aquaintences compared to large social gatherings but has known to enjoy sharing the limelight with Kai'sa.
+Ny'shak is a reserved and contemplative individual, not particularly adept at social interactions, but his quiet exterior conceals a profound wisdom that belies his years.
+His loyalty is unwavering, especially towards Kai'sa, his soulmate, and his adoptive grandmother, Oloma.
+Despite his quiet demeanor, there's an underlying primal fury that, once ignited, is challenging to quell—reminiscent of a cornered beast fighting desperately for survival.

+In his earlier years, Ny'shak was predominantly an introvert, avoiding social interactions and seeking solitude.
+This changed gradually, thanks to the influence of Kai'sa and the companionship of the Eyes.
+While he still prefers the intimacy of close acquaintances over large social gatherings, he has learned to enjoy sharing the limelight with Kai'sa.

-On the battlefield Ny'shak displays a cold, calculating mind analyzing the ebb and flow of battle identifying threats and weaknesses.
+On the battlefield, Ny'shak's demeanor transforms.
+He exhibits a cold and calculating mindset, analyzing the dynamics of battle with precision.
+His ability to identify threats and weaknesses showcases a tactical prowess that is both strategic and perceptive.
+Ny'shak's evolution from introversion to battlefield acumen adds depth to his character, portraying a multifaceted individual with a complex interplay of quiet contemplation and fierce determination.

+##### B)
 Ny'shak is a character defined by a nuanced and dynamic personality.
 His approach to conflict is marked by a calculated and thoughtful demeanor, showcasing a strategic mindset.
 In intense situations, a quick-tempered response emerges, particularly in defense of himself or allies.

 Guided by a logical compass, Ny'shak's moral decisions are rooted in a sense of duty, although emotional considerations may sway him in critical moments.
 Under stress, he exhibits a focused mindset, actively seeking resolutions and planning ahead.
 Known for his proactive nature, he intervenes against unfair treatment or bullying, demonstrating a commitment to justice.